2020 Dairy Youth Virtual Quizbowl

 Phase C- Toss up questions

 During Phase C, a total of 20 questions are asked.
 Team members must answer individually, and no conversation is allowed.
 The first contestant to buzz in (or signal the moderator) will have 10 seconds to being their answer.
 Contestants are usually penalized if they answer without being recognized by the moderator first.
 It is also important to note that if a contestant rings in before the question has been fully read, the moderator will not complete the question.
 If the answer is incorrect, the other team will have an opportunity to answer the question.
 The can also hear the question in its entirety.
 In most cases, bonus points can be earned by answering a pre-determined number of question correctly (i.e. 3 or 5 in a row correct will earn you a bonus question).
 In this phase, questions are worth 15 points.

 Preparing for Dairy Quizbowl

 There are many resources available for preparing for the Dairy Quizbowl.
 Most University extension websites have practice questions.
-Practice questions for NC can be found here.
+See practice questions for North Carolina.
 Additionally, breed associations like Holstein Foundation also have resources for teams to study.
 You can learn more about the National 4-H Dairy Quizbowl, which happens annually at the North American International Livestock Exposition.
 The winning Senior Division team from North Carolina is invited to travel, along with their coach and extension agent, to NAILE to compete in the National 4-H Dairy Quizbowl.
 This trip is supported, financially, by the NC Dairy Youth Foundation.
-You can learn more about the NC Dairy Youth Foundation here.
+You can learn more about the NC Dairy Youth Foundation.